Cardinals & Cubs share second London Series

 Dansby Swanson added a late two-run homer to clinch a 9-1 win for the Cubs.

-With Marcus Stroman set to be Chicago's starting pitcher for game two, it looked ominous for St Louis, who are bottom of the National League's Central division.
+With Marcus Stroman set to be the Cubs' starting pitcher for game two, it looked ominous for St Louis, who are bottom of the National League's Central division.

 Cubs manager David Ross told UK fans to "come out and see the 'Stro' Show', it's going to be fun".